joaomelo/blog/src/posts/2020-05-26-tree-structures-in-airtable/2020-05-26-tree-structures-in-airtable.md

 }
 ```

-Inside _loadRecords_ we use the _select_ method from the _Table_ object to create a _query_ object.
+Inside _loadRecords_, we use the _select_ method from the _Table_ object to create a _query_ object.
 The query has an _eachPage_ method that paginates through all records in a table applying a provided callback function and returning a Promise at the end.
 Let's put that design to action to fill an array with records.

 ``` js
 function loadRecords(table) {